 Counseling clients ranging from biotech start-ups to multinational pharmaceutical companies, Randall B. Sunberg structures and negotiates complex collaborations, mergers and acquisitions, divestitures, joint ventures, and corporate partnering and licensing transactions, as well as equity investments and royalty monetization transactions.
 In addition to pharma, biotech, medical device, diagnostics, and technology companies, Randy advises private equity, venture capital, and investment banking firms.
-He is vice chair of the firm’s Life Sciences Interdisciplinary group, co-chair of the Life Sciences Transactions Practice, and Managing Partner of the Princeton office.
+He is co-chair of the firm’s Life Sciences Interdisciplinary group, chair of the Life Sciences Transactions Practice, and Managing Partner of the Princeton office.

 Randy counsels on alternative financing arrangements such as royalty monetizations.
 He also handles technical contractual arrangements for drug discovery, development, manufacturing and supply, marketing and co-promotion, and outsourcing in the life sciences industry.